 The area was ruled by the Pasha of Eger until 1687 when this part of the country was freed from Ottoman rule.
 By this time the castle lost all of its military importance.
 Now, the castle has been nicely renovated, you can find there also an arena for jousting tournaments.In the castle, there are many festivals and concerts taking place.

-Here is the castle’s site https://diosgyorivar.hu/en , where they say that the project also included the construction of an Arena for Jousting Tournaments and a related Marketplace, as well as the remodeling of the Hanging Gardens of Lillafüred, filling them with new functions as well.
+Here is the castle’s site https://diosgyorivar.hu/en, where they say that the project also included the construction of an Arena for Jousting Tournaments and a related Marketplace and the remodeling of the Hanging Gardens of Lillafüred, filling them with new functions as well.
 The reconstructed Castle of Diósgyőr was opened on 30 August 2014.
 One year later equestrian historical reenactors and sports events could also take possession of the Arena for Jousting Tournaments and the Marketplace.
 Period furniture, costumed animators, historical games, historical reenactments, and modern devices help time travel to historical periods which are hiding many more secrets and curiosities than one would ever think.